DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Conclusion

 In this work, we have introduced a framework for analyzing and explaining \textit{any} differentiable image classifier via diffusion guidance.
 We demonstrated that it enables flexible detection of systematic biases on in- and out-of-distribution data.
 Additionally, our work improves the understanding of classifier decisions by creating realistic and interpretable visualizations of individual neurons as well as better and more universal visual counterfactual explanations.

-\textbf{Limitations.} Blind spots of the diffusion model can be inherited which prevents the detection of these subgroups.
+See \cref{app:limitations} for limitations and failure cases.